Last Updated: March 10, 2022

 - Indemnification by Client.
-Client shall indemnify, defend and hold CoreView, its Affiliates and licensors, and their respective officers, directors, employees and agents harmless from any losses, damages, costs and expenses directly or indirectly arising out of any claim from any third party arising out of or relating to (i) Client's or its Authorized Users’ use of the Services other than in accordance with these Terms, unless such claims are covered by CoreView’s defense obligations in Section 6.2; or (ii) Client’s noncompliance with applicable laws.
+Client shall indemnify and defend CoreView, its Affiliates and licensors, and their respective officers, directors, employees and agents from any losses, damages, costs and expenses awarded by a court or resulting from a settlement for a claim from any third party arising out of or relating to (i) Client's or its Users’ use of the Products other than in accordance with these Terms, unless such claims are covered by CoreView’s defense obligations in Section 9b; or (ii) Client’s noncompliance with applicable laws.

 - Indemnification by CoreView.
-CoreView shall indemnify, defend and hold Client, its Affiliates and licensors, and their respective officers, directors, employees and agents harmless from any losses, damages, costs and expenses directly or indirectly arising out of any claim from any party arising out of or relating to (i) personal injury or property damage caused by the fault or negligence of CoreView or a CoreView employee; (ii) any gross negligence or willful misconduct by CoreView or its agent; and (iii) any third party claim against Client, its Affiliate or any Authorized User alleging the Services (excluding Client Data) infringe any patent, copyright, or trademark, or otherwise misappropriates any trade secret or intellectual property right of such third party (an “IP Claim”).
-If the Services, or in CoreView’s reasonable and good faith opinion might, infringe as set forth above, CoreView may, at its sole option and expense, procure the right to use the Services or replace or modify the Services so as to avoid infringement; provided, that such replacement or modification will operate in the same manner (except in immaterial respects) with the same or similar features, functionality, performance and reliability.
-If neither of such alternatives is, in CoreView’s reasonable and good faith opinion, commercially reasonable, CoreView shall refund to Client any unearned prepaid amounts for such Services, in which event these Terms will terminate immediately.
+CoreView shall indemnify and defend Client, its Affiliates and their respective officers, directors, employees and agents from any losses, damages, costs and expenses awarded by a court or from resulting from settlement for a claim arising from any third party claim against Client alleging the Products (excluding Client Data) infringe any valid patent, copyright, or trademark, or otherwise misappropriates any trade secret or intellectual property right of such third party (an “IP Claim”).
+If the Products, or in CoreView’s reasonable and good faith opinion might, infringe as set forth above, CoreView may, at its sole option and expense, procure the right to use the Products or replace or modify the Products so as to avoid infringement; provided, that such replacement or modification will operate in the same manner (except in immaterial respects) with the same or similar features, functionality, performance and reliability.
+If neither of such alternatives is, in CoreView’s reasonable and good faith opinion, commercially reasonable, CoreView shall refund to Client any unused, prepaid amounts on a pro-rata basis for such Products, in which event these Terms and/or the affected Orders will terminate immediately.

 - Exceptions.
-CoreView shall have no liability for any IP Claim based on (i) the unauthorized modification of the Services, (ii) use of the Services other than in accordance with the provided Documentation and these Terms, or (iii) Client Data.
+CoreView shall have no liability for any IP Claim based on (i) the unauthorized modification of the Products, (ii) use of the Products other than in accordance with the provided Documentation and these Terms, or (iii) Client Data.

 - Sole Remedy.
-THIS SECTION 6 STATES THE ENTIRE LIABILITY OF COREVIEW AND ITS AFFILIATES TO CLIENT OR ANY THIRD PARTY WITH RESPECT TO INFRINGEMENT OR MISAPPROPRIATION OF ANY PATENT, COPYRIGHT, TRADE SECRET OR OTHER PROPRIETARY RIGHTS.
+THIS SECTION 9 STATES THE ENTIRE LIABILITY OF COREVIEW AND ITS AFFILIATES AND ITS LICENSORS TO CLIENT OR ANY THIRD PARTY WITH RESPECT TO INFRINGEMENT OR MISAPPROPRIATION OF ANY PATENT, COPYRIGHT, TRADE SECRET OR OTHER PROPRIETARY RIGHTS.

 - Remedies.
 The parties agree that each party shall be entitled to seek equitable relief to protect its interests under this Section, including preliminary and permanent injunctive relief, as well as money damages.
 Nothing stated herein shall be construed to limit any other remedies available to the parties for breach of this Section.